What is the IVA register?

 The information listed varies slightly according to the type of insolvency process undertaken but will generally include name, address, date of birth, occupation and details of the arrangement.

 Debt Advice Foundation is a registered UK charity offering free, confidential support and advice on any aspect of debt, including IVAs.
-Our helpline advisors are available Monday to Friday 8am to 8pm and Saturday 9am to 5pm on 0800 043 40 50.
+If you need to talk to someone about debt, please call the charity’s helpline on 0800 043 40 50 to speak to an adviser.

 Useful Contacts